opussf/Maze/FEATURES.md

 Make this an exploration into Unity, or another technology to render and move through a maze.

 * Design and realize a 3D maze
+	- Maybe start with a 2x2x2, or even a 3x3x3 sized maze.
 	- Create a simple 10x10x10 'room' maze, with a starting point, and an ending point.
 	- Encode the maze
 * Write a system in Unity to render this maze